0xReki/0xreki.github.io/_posts/2021/2021-12-20-christianiry-in-current-society.md

 I don't care how much you think how holy you think you are, or what illness you believe is a punishment from God.
 What matters is what you say and how you act.
 And if you are truly Christian, put benevolence first, even to those you believe are sinners.

+The current trend — I have seen exceptions that give me hope — is moving away from that: there is an increase in voices and actions to limit the return of former criminals to society.
+Are we swimming in Christianity?
+I don't think so.
+I would even argue, the Western society has actually never fully embraced Christianity.
+There have been ups and downs, and this another down phase.

 ## Science and Faith